Save 10% off Mexico Adventure >

 Accommodation & meals

 During your volunteer placement at the Wildlife Park you will stay in the hostel accommodation at Port Douglas.
 Your comfortable accommodation will be mixed sex dorm share, with modern facilities and air conditioning.
 Free wi-fi is available at your accommodation and also at the wildlife park.
 Laundry facilities are available at the house for a cost of AUD4 per wash and AUD4 for use of the dryer.
+Please note that you may be sharing your room with other travellers outside of the volunteer programme.

 The accommodation is located around 5-10 minutes drive from the wildlife park, and transfers to and from the park are provided daily.